Beginning Latin I

 This course addresses the following Cornell College Educational Priorities and Outcomes: Knowledge, Reasoning, Communication, Intercultural Literacy, Ethical Behavior, and Well-Being.

 Preparation for class:

 The most important thing to remember about a language is that it is a cumulative process, one set of forms and concepts building upon another.
 It is quite normal for someone new to a language to make lots of mistakes and not to master new material in a single day.
 Be patient with yourself.
 The important thing is to use the language in multiple modes (listening, speaking, acting it out, reading, writing) as much as possible.
-At the same time, since you will be learning nearly all of Latin morphology in two terms, it is important not to fall behind.
+At the same time, since you will be learning nearly all of Latin morphology in two and a half blocks, it is important not to fall behind.
 Therefore, every day spend time reviewing vocabulary and grammar.
 Second, spend time reading connected prose, re-reading it, listening to the tapes.
-Third, practice by asking a partner questions in Latin, by composing sentences that use new vocabulary, new sentence patterns, new grammar, and by doing Scriba exercises and other homework.
+Third, practice by asking a partner questions in Latin, by composing sentences that use new vocabulary, new sentence patterns, new grammar, and by doing online exercises and regular homework.
 If you are an active learner, using all your senses and motor skills, you will learn Latin much more easily, and best of all you will retain it!
 Here are some Tips for learning Latin with less stress.

 Steady, daily progress is the best way to assure retention and mastery of the Latin tongue, and consequently good grades.
 Cramming for quizzes and tests, though it may seem to work in the short term, will inevitably hurt you during the second and third terms.